 Identifying Opportunities For Getting Featured

-Before getting down to optimising content for featured snippets, it is crucial to identify opportunities for getting featured.
+Before optimising content for Google featured snippets, it’s crucial to identify opportunities for getting featured, often using an organic keywords report.
 Like all search result optimisation processes, proper keyword research is the primary step.

 Conducting Keyword Research

 Keyword research is the process that SEO specialists utilise to find and research the most popular terms that appear in various search queries on the internet.
 Most studies indicate that if you want to trigger featured snippets, then long-tail keywords are the best way.
-The higher the number of words in the search query, the more probable it is of having a featured snippet.
+The higher the number of words in the search query, the more probable it is to have a featured snippet.